SuryaVj07/SuryaVj07/README.md

 - 👋 Hi, I’m @SuryaVj07
-- 👀 I’m interested in Web Developer role
+- 👀 I’m interested in Data Analyst and Scientist
 - 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...